 - Share and congratulate new clients

 Next up is your home base of operations on the internet.
 Your website is at the center of your online presence and identity, and it should be treated as such.
-Whether people are specifically searching for your business, or just any broker businesses, you want your site to stand out and provide an excellent user experience.
+Whether people are specifically searching for your business online, or just any mortgage business, you want your site to stand out and provide an excellent user experience.
 Due to the importance that the internet plays in all of our lives, a poor website can make or break a firm’s success (or at least seriously stunt growth).
 On top of being easy to navigate and understand, it should be optimized to show off your strengths and what value you provide your clients.
-For more information on this process and how to start a new website, see our complete list of optimization tips and steps for the website creation process.
+You want to be a go to source for all things in the mortgage industry.
+Publishing helpful content on the mortgage process and how to obtain a mortgage loan will enable you to appear in search results and generate leads.

 Your brand is only as good as its reputation, and it’s important to keep in mind that you might not always have control over that reputation.
 Review sites like Google and Yelp give anyone who’s interested information about how valuable your services are, how you treat clients, whether you know what you’re talking about, and more.
 While you can’t control the reviews, you can make sure that you minimize bad reviews with outstanding service and encourage reviews from those who have had good experiences with you.

-Word of mouth
+Word of Mouth

-- Requesting referrals prominently on your website
+- Requesting referrals through a landing page on your website

 - Offering discounts or specials for referrals